AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Influent Channel
 --------------------

 After water exits the flocculator, it is ready for sedimentation.
 In AguaClara plants, there is one flocculator per treatment train.
 However, depending on the plant flow rate, one plant may have multiple sedimentation units operating in parallel; we call each of these sedimentation units a 'bay' or a 'tank'.
 Because there may be multiple sedimentation bays, we have to distribute flocculated water between the bays.
 To do this, we have an **influent channel**, which receives water from the flocculator and passes it to the sedimentation bays.
 The channel is long, concrete, and relatively shallow.
 The objective of the channel is to distribute water and flocs to the sedimentation bays without allowing any settling of flocs in the influent channel.
+The minimum velocity in the influent channel is about 0.15 mm/s to prevent flocs from settling.
 In the bottom of the channel, there are pipes that lead to the bottom of each sedimentation bay.

 Does the water in the influent channel get evenly distributed between the different bays?
 If not, which bay will receive the most water?
 We know from our understanding of fluids and flow distribution that in a pipe (or channel) with multiple orifices that is closed at one end, the distribution of flow is nonuniform along the length of the pipe; it is decelerating.
 This nonuniformity is due to differences in velocity and pressure in different parts of the pipe.
 Where else in fluids have we discussed decelerating floc?
 We have discussed this in flow expansions.
 And what do we know about pressure in flow expansions?
 We know that there is higher pressure and slower velocities.
 At the end of the pipe, there is low velocity and thus high pressure, driving the flow through the orifices at the end.
 For this same reason, a channel with orifices will have greatest flow delivery to the last orifice.
 We will revisit this concept later to understand how AguaClara plants attempt to minimize this unequal flow distribution.